Majestic Dimensional Fidelity

 Mastering and Dynamics

-We go into this in greater detail on the Audio Evolution page, but suffice to say that we keep the dynamics through the mastering process (adhering to at lease the current recommendation of -14LUFS).
+We go into this in greater detail on the Audio Evolution page, but suffice to say that we keep the dynamics intact through the mastering process.

 Instruments and Musicians